ORAS Membership Benefits

 5. Knowing that your membership is supporting a valuable resource in our community.
 We are fortunate to have an observatory that's available to the public, one that can inspire children of all ages to learn what we think we know, and to dream about what we may not.

 6. Access to many knowledgeable individuals in the field of amateur astronomy.

 How to Join:

-To sign up as a member of ORAS, please click below to pay with PayPal or a credit card, or else print out and mail the paper application form.
+To sign up as a member of ORAS, please click below to pay with PayPal, or else print out and mail the paper application form.
 For partial-year memberships, please use the paper form and send a check.